techinasnap/zfs-sentinel/README.md

 Always start with a dry-run and examine the preview and warning banner.

-Consider staging changes (e.g., test datasets first) before bulk operations on production.
+Consider staging changes (e.g., test datasets first) before sentinel operations on production.

 Color palette
 The script includes a unified ANSI palette (bold, backgrounds) and uses: